fAtsteD/wp_plugin_boilerplate/README.md

 ## Starting using

-Rename "PluginName" everywhere in your name of plugin (it uses for namespace, unique path and name).
+Rename some words everywhere in your name of plugin (it uses for namespace, unique path and name).
-Rename main file plugin-name.php and const inside.
+Type of renaming

+-   Boilerplate -> something camelcase, first letter uppercase
+-   boilerplate -> name of main file in plugin and has to be in the App class constant

 Run command for generating autoload classes: